Quantization of the higher Berry curvature and the higher Thouless pump: Framework

 It is believed that every 1d gapped state is invertible.
 For $d>1$ there are many examples of gapped states which are not invertible (for example, topologically ordered states).

-We now turn to the situation when the state is a smooth function of some parameter space $M$.
+We now turn to the situation when the state is a smooth function of some parameter space $M$, which we take to be a smooth manifold.
 The set $C^\infty(M,C^\bullet)$ of smooth functions\footnote{That is, functions $f^k:M\to C^k$ for each $k\le 0$ such that in any set of smooth coordinates on $M$ all partial derivatives of $f^k$ exist and are continuous.} $M\to C^\bullet$ is a cochain complex valued in $C^\infty(M)$-modules.
 Suppose that $\{\psi_x\}_{x\in M}$ is a family of states parametrized by points of $M$.
 Then the set